TomCordemans/LABS/docs/wireshark/README.md

 **8.1 Capture, analyze and decrypt wireless traffic**

-1. Display the list of available adapters.
+1. Run the command `sudo airmon-ng` to display the list of available adapters.

 ![Success](./assets/wlan1.png)

-2. Kill the network managers.
-(To Avoid interference with other tools)
+2. Enter the command `sudo airmon-ng check kill` to avoid interference with other tools.

 ![Success](./assets/wlan2.png)

-3. Put the adapter in monitor mode.
+3. Execute the command `sudo airmon-ng start wlan1`to put the adapter in monitor mode.

 ![Success](./assets/wlan3.png)